MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-ios-swift-applications/index.md

 ---

 ## Overview
 MobileFirst applications can access resources using the `WLResourceRequest` REST API.
 The REST API works with all adapters and external resources.

-Prerequisite: Ensure you have [added the MobileFirst Platform SDK](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications) to your Native iOS project.
+**Prerequisite**: Ensure you have [added the MobileFirst Platform SDK](../../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications) to your Native iOS project.

 ## WLResourceRequest
 The `WLResourceRequest` class handles resource requests to adapters or external resources.

-Create a `WLResourceRequest` object and specify the path to the resource and the HTTP method (`WLHttpMethodGet`, `WLHttpMethodPost`, `WLHttpMethodPut`, `WLHttpMethodDelete`):
+Create a `WLResourceRequest` object and specify the path to the resource and the HTTP method.
+Available methods are: `WLHttpMethodGet`, `WLHttpMethodPost`, `WLHttpMethodPut` and `WLHttpMethodDelete`.

 ```swift
 let request = WLResourceRequest(URL: NSURL(string: "/adapters/RSSReader/getFeed"), method: WLHttpMethodGet)